wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.3.9 =
+* Addresses very minor JavaScript error in the editor.

 = 2.3.8 =
 * Fixed loss of `$post` context when rendering a deck inside of an iFrame.
 * Fixed issue of missing trailing slash on share overlay links.